NPS Seeks Comment on Proposed Regulation for Off-Road Bicycle Trails

 Valley Bridle Trail south of SR 303, across from golf course, is collapsed by river.
 Hard closure.
 Plateau Trail Bridge, north of Valley Picnic Area is closed.
 No detours.
 Plateau & Oak Hill trails are open.
 More »

-Cuyahoga Valley National Park’s proximity to large urban areas, long history of use, and high visitation make it vulnerable to a variety of environmental concerns.
+Cuyahoga Valley National Park's proximity to large urban areas, long history of use, and high visitation make it vulnerable to a variety of environmental concerns.
 More than two million people live within a short drive of the park, and the traffic, nearby development, and associated pollution can affect park resources.
+Water quality in the park's rivers and streams varies from good to poor.
+The Cuyahoga River, although much improved from its days as the "river that burned," still has some pollution problems.
+Air pollution in northeast Ohio, especially unsafe amounts of ground level ozone, can become an issue on hot, hazy summer days.

 Park staff, volunteers, university researchers, local organizations, and other agencies help monitor these and other environmental concerns to identify problems, establish trends, and assist in management decisions.